 The latest computer techniques and industry standard drag coefficient tables are combined to replace the old Ingalls tables and Siacci technique.
 No other program beats it for speed and accuracy, and Ballistic Explorer goes three steps farther.
-It’s easy and fun to use; it pictures the results so that they are easy to interpret, and it includes a library of 2,640 commercial loads and 2,500 bullets with a drawing of each case and bullet.
+It’s easy and fun to use; it pictures the results so that they are easy to interpret, and it includes a library of 3,300 loads and over 2,600 bullets with a drawing of each case and bullet.

 You have many “What if . . . ” questions and you want fast answers.
 You need not tolerate computer jargon and awkward programs.
 Many shooters have used Ballistic Explorer for months without reading past the first page of the instructions.